How to Complete the Orientation to Mediation Course

 The court requires every person involved in a case about child custody and visitation to attend an Orientation class before mediation.
-This is so that you have some basic information on how the Family Court works.
+This is so that you have some basic information on how Child Custody Mediation works.
 You will have many of your questions answered during this class.
+The class is offered online and is free.

 The law says parents who cannot agree about custody and visitation must go to mediation.

-In Santa Clara County, parents go to a Family Court Orientation Class first to learn about what will happen in mediation.
+In Santa Clara County, parents take an online Family Court Orientation Class first to learn about what will happen in mediation.

-You will get a handbook called “Kids, Court & You" that will help you get ready for your mediation.
+You will get a handbook that will help you get ready for your mediation.
 The handbook gives you information on:

 - child custody and visitation